alreva/ets/README.md

 # ets

-This repo is about the work being done towards ETS.
+This repository is about the work being done towards ETS.

 The TamperMonkey folder contains the scripts improving ETS functionality: